 I find it difficult to categorize my work but I have used many techniques to portray my ideas and images.
 I have created works that range from minimalism to realism using contemporary and semi-abstract styles.
 The underlying theme in all my works is the presence of the human form.
 I strip it bare to reveal the supple curves and glorious shapes of the human form.

-I have experimented with a number of media and styles but have settled on oils and canvas to complete most of my works.
-I use other media such as watercolors, pen and ink, pastels and pencils when creating works.
+I have experimented with a number of media and styles and in the past settled on oils and canvas to complete most of my works.
+I believe in training my mind to enhance the tools God gave me by practice, practice, practice...

 I have thousands of drawings and sketches of objects as mundane as a pencil to more elaborate ones of people in various poses.
 I have used a range of media such as watercolors, pen and ink, pastels and pencils.